 But perhaps Carranza’s most abiding legacy was equipping the country with a new political Constitution, laying the legal foundations for the fulfillment of the Revolution’s social and political aims.
 Carranza therefore supported the Constituent Assembly in the city of Querétaro, between December 1916 and January 1917.

-Therefore, although the Museo Casa de Carranza is primarily focused on preserving the memory of the life and historic achievements of Don Venustiano, from its beginnings it also sought to draw people’s attention to the work of the Constituent Assembly of 1916-1917, as can be seen in many of its commemorative exhibits, such as the large-format chromolithograph (2.20 m by 1.72 m), created by the photographers Pedro and José Mendoza.
+Therefore, although the Museo Casa de Carranza is primarily focused on preserving the memory of the life and historic achievements of Don Venustiano, from its beginnings it also sought to draw people’s attention to the work of the Constituent Assembly of 1916-1917, as can be seen in many of its commemorative exhibits, such as the large-format chromolithograph (2.20 m x 1.72 m or 7.2 x 5.6 feet), created by the photographers Pedro and José Mendoza.

 The Mendoza brothers served Carranza as official photographers, and hence they covered many of his public and private functions.
 In the 1950s they helped enrich the museum’s collection by donating the aforesaid chromolithograph, a collage of the photographic portraits of the 217 Constitutionalist deputies, as well as Venustiano Carranza himself, in the central-upper part of the composition.
 These images are framed by a series of decorations, including some allegories representing the “Patria” or nation, surrounded by Justice, Law (enshrined in the 1857 and 1917 Constitutions) and Labor.